 2. Well-meaning but naïve policies meant to promote educational equity force schools to make compromises that aren’t always good for kids.
 I’m thinking especially about the long-standing special education law requiring students with disabilities to be placed in the least restrictive environment, regardless of the impact on their peers.

 There’s a lot to love about this.
-As a public-school parent, I’m glad my kids get to go to school with children with disabilities, including kids with significant development delays.
+As a public-school parent, I’m glad my kids get to go to school with children with disabilities, including kids with significant developmental delays.
 I sure don’t want to go back to a time when such children were systematically excluded.
 But in the real world of classrooms, this stuff can get complicated quickly.
 It’s especially problematic when we define most students who are violent or consistently disruptive as having a disability called “emotional disturbance” and then create protections for such kids that make it hard to keep their peers safe or to protect the learning environment.

 3. A similar dynamic is in play when we analyze discipline disparities through a disparate-impact lens, as the Obama administration did, and tell schools they must reduce the rate of suspensions and expulsions of Black and Brown students, regardless of any disparities in underlying student misbehavior.
 Guess what: That can make schools more violent and less orderly.